Mackenzie Thorpe

 Bio:

-Mackenzie Thorpe was born and raised in an industrial town in northern England and today lives in a charming Yorkshire village of Richmond among the friends and family he depicts with such tenderness, passion and humor.
 Mackenzie, who is dyslexic, relies on his artwork to guide him in his life.
 “Drawing was my escape.
 I’ve drawn all my life, whether it was with pencils on discarded cigarette packets or what I’m doing now.”
-Many of the images in the Hanson Gallery collection, all created with pastels that Thorpe makes in his small studio, have an almost childlike appeal.
+Many of the images, all created with pastels, that are displayed in the Hanson Gallery collection, Thorpe makes in his small studio.
+They have an almost childlike appeal.

 His work takes us to his early days in the Yorkshire shipyards, or more recent days spent playing with his children; but in every case, they are a vivid expression of the challenges we all face, the victories we achieve, and most importantly, the hope we carry within our hearts.